 Library Technology Services Section

-The Section coordinates the maintenance, development, testing, training and documentation for numerous systems, including the NLM integrated library system, online public access catalog LocatorPlus, electronic resources management systems and systems to support NLM indexing and citation creation activities.
+The Section coordinates the maintenance, development, testing, training, and documentation for numerous systems, including the NLM Library Services Platform, online public access catalog LocatorPlus Catalog, and systems to support NLM selection work and indexing and citation creation activities.
 The Section leads the development of NLM’s repository, Digital Collections.

 Section staff evaluate and test NLM desktop software applications and provide first-level hardware and software desktop support for the Division.

-The Technical Services Division coordinates its collection development policies and retention practices with the Library of Congress (LC) and the National Agricultural Library (NAL).
-These national libraries occasionally issue joint collecting policy statements which NLM makes available on the Collection Development and Acquisitions web page.
+The Technical Services Division coordinates its collection development policies and retention practices with the Library of Congress and the National Agricultural Library.

 TSD staff participate in the Program for Cooperative Cataloging (PCC), a coalition of libraries organized to promote effective cooperative cataloging by increasing the availability of standard bibliographic records.
 Under the PCC umbrella, TSD: